cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/data-quality/practical.md

 ## Exercise 4: Feature Engineering

-Feature engineering is the process of creating new features from existing data to improve model performance.
+Feature engineering is the process of creating new features from existing data, transforming features, and selecting features to improve models performance.
 It requires domain knowledge and creativity.
-In this exercise, we'll explore different feature engineering techniques and their impact on model performance.
+In this exercise, we'll explore different feature engineering techniques.

 ### 4.1 Creating New Features